-Richard Petty is the all-time leader with 7 wins at the Daytona 500.
-Cale Yarborough is next on the list with 4 wins.
-Bobby Allison, Dale Jarrett, and Jeff Gordon are tied for 3rd with three wins each.
+Richard Petty is the all-time leader with seven wins at the Daytona 500.
+Cale Yarborough is next on the list with four wins.
+Bobby Allison, Dale Jarrett and Jeff Gordon are tied for third with three wins each.

 When are NASCAR odds released?